alflokken/alflokken.github.io/_posts/2025-04-09-conditional-access-recommendations.md

 - Deploy password hash sync even if federated or using pass-through auth.
 - Maintain at least two cloud-only emergency permanent-admin accounts using *.onmicrosoft.com domain, phishing-resistant authentication (different to that of other admin accounts).<sup>[3](#ref3)</sup>
 - Implement disabled policies that act as secondary resilient access controls in outage or emergency access scenarios.<sup>[4](#ref4)</sup>
-- If using on-prem VPN with NPS extension, consider federating as a SAML app or plan how to disable or replace in an emergency.
+- If using on-prem VPN with NPS extension, federate as a SAML app or plan how to disable or replace in an emergency.

 ### Policy Deployment Process
 **Source:** [Plan a Conditional Access deployment](https://learn.microsoft.com/en-us/entra/identity/conditional-access/plan-conditional-access#deploy-conditional-access-policies)